Idukki

 The second layer is the concierge.
 When a shopper asks something the curated set does not cover, the question falls through to an assistant grounded in the store's own data, speaking in the brand's voice, inside guardrails the merchant sets.
 It will not answer from the open web and it will not name a competitor.
 If it genuinely cannot help, it says so, and can hand the shopper to an external AI on their terms rather than bluff.

-What the merchant actually gets
+What does the merchant actually get?

 Conversion.
 The pre-sale doubt gets resolved in the moment, on the page, next to the buy button.
 The pinned product sits in the chat and recommended products surface inline, so the answer flows into add-to-cart instead of into a new tab.